 After executing the connection string, if everything is installed correctly, you should be able to execute:

 kubectl get pod

 When the cluster is first installed, you should find that "no pods are present" in the cluster.
 You can proceed with the installation then.

 Before installing Camel K on a fresh GKE cluster, you need to perform some extra steps to give to your account the required cluster-admin permissions.
 This means executing the following command (replacing "email@example.com" with your account email address):

 The command above is needed to make sure your user is able to delegate some permissions to Camel K service accounts.

-You’re ready to install Camel K. You need to get the kamel CLI tool the from release page and put it on your system path.
+You can now get the kamel CLI tool the from release page and put it on your system path.

-You’re now ready to play with Camel K!
+After doing that, you’ll be ready to play with Camel K. Enjoy!